file-format/Products/content/en/presentation/javascript/js-pptx/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Adding Charts to a PowerPoint Presentation</h2>
 <p>The JS-PPTX API gives software developers the ability to add a chart to a PowerPoint PPTX Presentation inside their own JavaScript applications.
-First, you need to generate a temporary excel file for storing the chart's data.
+First, you need to generate a temporary Excel file for storing the chart's data.
 After that, you can write the header using the series name and can write the category column in the first column.
 Now you can write the data in the desired columns and rows to complete the task.</p>

 {{< /SinglePage/PageBody/features/text >}}